Review: Spend a day in paradise on a North Stradbroke Island tour from Brisbane

 One of the great things about travelling to Brisbane is the array of day tour destinations on offer when you‘ve had enough of city life and want to get away from it all.

 The day begins with city pick-ups by our guide Harrison — who we are cheerfully told answers to the name of Harrison, Harry or even Ned (due to a more than passing resemblance to red-bearded bushranger Ned Kelly).
-It’s a 40-minute run out to the pretty bayside suburb of Cleveland to join Stradbroke Ferries for the 50 mins crossing to ‘Straddie’, as the island is more affectionately known to locals.
+It’s a 40-minute run out to the pretty bayside suburb of Cleveland to join Stradbroke Ferries for the 50-minute crossing to ‘Straddie’, as the island is affectionately known to locals.

 The ferry crossing is smooth and comfortable and the on-board café offers what I have to say is a pretty fair latte (so don’t panic like I did if you haven’t managed to find a morning coffee prior to pick-up).
 We’re encouraged to look out for the resident bottlenose dolphins and dugongs that call the bay home.
 Sadly there are no sightings, but we get lucky later in the day.